verajosemanuel/Master-Thesis-project/README.md

 	- accuracy.csv  (text extraction accuracy)
 	- df_dtm.csv  (term document matrix)
 	- summary.log (text processing log example)
+	- .....

-**The documents used for this project are protected under confidentiality agreements so, they are not included in this repository.**
+**The source documents used for this project are protected under confidentiality agreements so, they are not included in this repository.**

 ## author